GB News: Ratings and public response

 Viewership fell following the launch of the channel.
 A month after its launch, its daily viewership of just over 1 million trailed Sky News' 2.5 to 3 million viewers.
 Audience figures subsequently fell further, and on 14 July, audience figures dropped so low they were reported as zero by the ratings measurement board BARB at least twice on the day, attributed to regular viewers boycotting the station after one of its presenters, Guto Harri, took a knee on-air in solidarity with the England football team.
 GB News suspended the presenter, describing the event as an "unacceptable breach of our standards"; Harri later confirmed that he had permanently left the channel.
 The first episode of Nigel Farage's show on 19 July attracted an average audience of 100,000.

 In August 2021, seven weeks after GB News' launch, Ian Burrell wrote in the Evening Standard: "This channel has been both lampooned and ignored, but critics need to get used to something: GB News isn't going away."

 The Daily Telegraph reported that, in October 2021, "Nigel Farage remained the station's biggest draw, hauling in between 50,000 and 80,000 viewers while most of the channel's output remains firmly below 30,000."
 A Daily Telegraph report in December 2021 stated that Farage's nightly programme regularly gets around 150,000 viewers.
-In February 2022 Press Gazette published an article including statistics on the audience and social following for GB News compared with other channels.
+In February 2022, the Press Gazette published an article including statistics on the audience and social following for GB News compared with other channels.
 The article noted that GB News' four-week audience reach was slightly up in early January to 2.2 million, compared to a low point in November 2021.

 In May 2022, figures published by Radio Joint Audience Research Limited (RAJAR) showed GB News Radio had received an average audience of 239,000 listeners in its first three months of broadcasting.
 RAJAR figures for the second quarter of 2022 showed the channel's listenership grew by a further 16%, to 277,000 listeners, making it the second-fastest-growing radio channel in the UK (behind the BBC World Service).
-Subsequently, between July and September 2022, GB News Radio's weekly audience grew by 50%, to 415,000.
-The Times and Press Gazette reported that it was the only news radio channel to rise during this period.
+Subsequently, between July and September 2022, GB News Radio's weekly audience grew by 50%, to 415,000; it was reported to be the only news radio channel to increase its audience during this period.